royeden/noton/README.md

 # Noton

-A minimal logic gates playground, written in ANSI C.
+A minimal [color computing playground](https://wiki.xxiivv.com/site/noton.html), written in ANSI C.

 Right-click to add nodes, and left-click to add wires.
 Nodes will emit a positive signal if all the connected wires have the same polarity.
 The screen has timers to the left, and notes to the right.
 The default timers are 6 trackers, 4 sequencers and 2 pools.